-1. Close the door completely.

-- 2. Turn the oven selector knob clockwise to the "SELF CLEAN" mode. - 3.
-Turn the temperature control knob to the clean setting stop.
+- 1. Close the door completely. - 2.
+Turn the oven selector knob clockwise to the "SELF CLEAN" mode. - 3.
+Turn the temperature control knob past the clean setting until the knob stops.
 At this time, the clean indicator light will come on.
 Within 30 seconds the automatic door latch engages and the oven indicator light comes on.
-The oven indicator light will remain on until the oven reaches the self-clean temperature and will then cycle on and off during the self-clean cycle. - 4.
-The clean indicator light will remain on until the self-clean is completed or interrupted and the oven temperature drops to a safe temperature.
-A complete cycle is approximately 2-1/2 hours with an additional 30 minutes needed for the oven to cool down enough for the door latch to disengage.
+The oven indicator light will remain on until the oven reaches the self-clean temperature and will then cycle on and off during the self-clean cycle.
+When the oven reaches the elevated temperature needed for self-clean, the door lock indicator light comes on. - 4.
+The door lock indicator light will remain on until the self-clean is completed or interrupted and the oven temperature drops to a safe temperature.
+A complete cycle is approximately 3-1/2 hours with an additional 30 minutes needed for the oven to cool down enough for the door latch to disengage.

-Note: A fan noise will be heard during the self-clean cycle and will continue to run for the 2-1/2 hour duration of the self-clean cycle.
+Note: A fan noise will be heard during the self-clean cycle and will continue to run for the 3-1/2 hour duration of the self-clean cycle.